Wishing you and your family a very happy and joyful holiday season for 2015. - The publishers at Grafton and Scratch.

-Notes from the publisher's desk: " Santa did it - it has been over one full year since he stopped smoking and there is no going back.
-Everyone at the North Pole is super happy about this and looking forward to a great holiday season for 2013.
+" Santa did it - it has been over three years since he stopped smoking and there is no going back.
+Everyone at the North Pole is super happy about this and looking forward to a great holiday season for 2015.
 REMEMBER TO LIKE US ON FACEBOOK OR FIND AND FOLLOW US ON TWITTER AT TWAS4KIDS Clement C. Moore likens the lure of tobacco to "opium's treach'rous aid." ( 1799)

 " Twas " was first published anonymously in 1823 and it wasn't until 15 years later that Clement C. Moore laid claim to the rights.
 The Henry Livingston family and Irving Washington's heirs have challenged Moore's claim to ownership and one of their main arguments is that Moore was known to be a staunch anti-smoking advocate - along with the fact that his writing style is vastly different than the original version of Twas.
 I have read with interest this discussion and I have chosen to credit Moore with the poem and to affix his portrait on the wall of the living room in the illustrations.
 I do not know what the final verdict will be on this but I did have the opportunity to visit the New York Historical Museum and view a signed original and given the religious nature of the man I choose to take his word for it.
 I was very pleased that the New York Historical Library were pleased to accept and add to their collection a copy of this new edition.